Skip to main content

 Intro to Transverse Standing Waves

-Boundary conditions refer to the constraints applied at the ends of a medium where waves are present.
-For a pipe closed at one end and open at the other, the closed end must be a displacement node (no movement), while the open end must be an antinode (maximum movement).
-These conditions dictate the wavelengths and frequencies of the standing waves that can exist in the pipe.
+Boundary conditions refer to the constraints at the ends of a pipe that affect wave behavior.
+In a pipe closed at one end and open at the other, the closed end is a displacement node (pressure antinode), while the open end is a displacement antinode (pressure node).
+These conditions determine the wave patterns and node locations.

 Recommended video: